Skip to main content

 VMAT2

-Unfortunately, due to the sensitive subject, research in regards to spirituality is not covered enough and more or less conducted by a single experiment.
-The target were monoamines - the main brain chemicals, including serotonin, norepinephrine and dopamine, that are connected with regulation of fundamental functions such as mood, creativity and motor control like we already saw with previous genes.
-They are also the main target for many antidepressants drugs and narcotics which in turn can cause addict to experience transcendence or experience beyond normal and even physical level of existence.
-In similar but much benevolent fashion a variation in a gene known as VMAT2, in that single study, was identified to be responsible for all test subjects who experienced self-transcendence compared to others that didn't have that particular variant.
-Whether or not this is enough to call this gene a 'god gene' is debatable but it does prove that brain chemicals encoded by specific genes can in fact affect spiritual realm with people.
-In addition to external chemicals that might induce spiritual thinking and religions experience we also should not exclude parasitic influence such as Toxoplasma gondii which I already mentioned in post Who's Behind the Wheel?
+Unfortunately, due to the sensitive subject, research in regards to spirituality is not covered enough and was more or less conducted by a single experiment.
+The target were monoamines—the main brain chemicals, including serotonin, norepinephrine, and dopamine—that are connected with regulation of fundamental functions such as mood, creativity, and motor control, like we already saw with previous genes.
+They are also the main target for many antidepressant drugs and narcotics, which in turn can cause addicts to experience transcendence or experience beyond normal and even physical level of existence.
+In similar but much benevolent fashion, a variation in a gene known as VMAT2, in that single study, was identified to be responsible for all test subjects who experienced self-transcendence compared to others that didn't have that particular variant.
+Whether or not this is enough to call this gene a 'god gene' is debatable, but it does prove that brain chemicals encoded by specific genes can in fact affect the spiritual realm of people.
+In addition to external chemicals that might induce spiritual thinking and religions experiences, we also should not exclude parasitic influences such as Toxoplasma gondii, which I already mentioned in the post Who's Behind the Wheel?

 Refs: